Stacked Triple Differences: Proof of Validity of CRVE in Stacked OLS Regressions

 \section{Proof of Validity of CRVE in Stacked OLS Regressions}

-I provide a justification of the use of cluster-robust standard errors (CRVE), clustered at the original unit level, in the stacked event-study OLS regression.
-I establish that the CRVE is a consistent estimator of the asymptotic variance of the stacked estimator under the sampling and moment conditions established in the main text.
+I provide a justification of the use of cluster-robust variance estimator (CRVE), clustered at the level of treatment, in the stacked OLS regression.
+I establish that the CRVE is a consistent estimator of the asymptotic variance of the stacked estimator under the sampling and moment conditions described in the main text.
 Specifically, I maintain \Cref{as:sampling}, \Cref{as:shares}, and \Cref{as:moments4} throughout this section.
 As before, the number of units in each stack $g$ is denoted $n_g$, and the number of units in each $(s,q)$ cell within that stack is denoted $n_{s,q,g}$, and $n_g/n \to \lambda_g > 0$ and $n_{s,q,g}/n_g \to \pi_{s,q,g} > 0$ under \Cref{as:shares}.

 The stacked event-study coefficient $\widehat{\tau}_e$ is obtained by estimating a fully saturated ordinary least squares regression on the pooled stacked dataset.
 By Frisch-Waugh-Lovell, the multivariate regression can be analytically reduced to a bivariate regression of the outcome on the residualized treatment indicator.
 Let $\widetilde{R}_{i,g} = \widetilde{R}_e(i, g+e, g)$ denote the FWL residual of the treatment indicator for unit $i$ in stack $g$ at event-time $e$, obtained after projecting out the stack-by-group-by-time and stack-by-eligibility-by-time fixed effects.
 Because these fixed effects are mutually orthogonal across stacks and times, the residual $\widetilde{R}_{i,g}$ is strictly zero for all periods other than $t = g+e$ and for all stacks other than $g$.
 The estimated coefficient $\widehat{\tau}_e$ can therefore be written exactly as